Iasa-Global/btabok/pages/competency_model/the_whole_systems_design.md

 # Description

 Architects often think of design narrowly, in terms of software components or a computing system that has interfacing applications that serve a bounding scope.
-"Whole Systems Design" considers the "whole" rather than the individual parts of a solution and emphasizes the role of interconnection between elements of the system(s), and promotes the concept of "Design as a Discipline"[[1]](the_whole_systems_design.md){:target="_blank"}.
+"Whole Systems Design" considers the "whole" rather than the individual parts of a solution and emphasizes the role of interconnection between elements of the system(s), and promotes the concept of "Design as a Discipline"

 As an architect, taking a whole systems design approach means you must understand the entire IT environment, including the people, infrastructure, development environment and organizational structure -- to name just a few.
 The consequences of not taking a whole systems approach to design include poor overall design efficiency (optimizing part of the system does not optimize the whole system), increased costs, decreased solution effectiveness and decreased quality attributes support.